k8hertweck/Blattabacteria/README.md

 Blattabacteria
 ==============
-pipeline: gene alignment, cleanup, tree building, and data summary
+gene alignment, cleanup, tree building, and data summary

 Authors: Austin Alleman and Kate Hertweck, The University of Texas at Tyler

-Run scripts in order as they appears below. testData folder contains example intermediate output for debugging and script building.
+Run scripts in order as they appears below.

 ## Gene alignment, trimming, phylogeny building
 usage: `blattabacteriaSetup.sh <path to file with *.fas files>`